Understanding and Preventing Cross-Site Scripting (XSS) in OpenCart

 Cross-site scripting (XSS) is a common web vulnerability that allows attackers to inject malicious scripts into web applications.
 OpenCart, a popular e-commerce platform, is not immune to such attacks, making it crucial for online businesses to understand and mitigate XSS vulnerabilities to safeguard their customers and reputation.

-What is XSS?
+What is XSS in OpenCart?

-XSS occurs when untrusted data is included in web pages without proper validation or escaping.
+XSS in OpenCart occurs when untrusted data is included in web pages without proper validation or escaping.
 This enables attackers to execute malicious scripts, potentially stealing user data, manipulating website content, or redirecting users to malicious websites.

 Types of XSS Attacks